-For most teams, there is also a need to enforce policies on the type of infrastructure created, how it is used, and which teams get to use it.
+Most teams also need to enforce policies on the type of infrastructure created, how it is used, and which teams get to use it.
 HashiCorp's Sentinel policy as code framework provides compliance and governance without requiring a shift in the overall team workflow, and is defined as code too, enabling collaboration and comprehension for DevSecOps.

-Without policy as code, organizations resort to using a ticket based review process to approve changes.
-This results in developers waiting weeks or longer to provision infrastructure and becomes a bottleneck.
-Policy as code allows us to solve this by splitting the definition of the policy from the execution of the policy.
+Without policy as code, organizations resort to using a ticket-based review process to approve changes.
+This can result in developers waiting weeks or longer to provision infrastructure and becomes a bottleneck.
+Policy as code solves this by splitting the definition of the policy from the execution of the policy.